4 people killed and 2 children injured in Philadelphia shooting, police say - KESQ

 4 people killed and 2 children injured in Philadelphia shooting, police say

-Four people were killed and two minors – ages 2 and 13 – were injured in Monday evening’s shooting in southwest Philadelphia, police said.
+(CNN) — Four people were killed and two minors – ages 2 and 13 – were injured in a shooting Monday evening in southwestern Philadelphia, police said.

+A suspect was apprehended with an AR-style rifle, a handgun, a bulletproof vest, multiple ammunition magazines in the vest, and a scanner after the shooting that spanned several blocks in or around the Kingsessing neighborhood, Philadelphia Police Commissioner Danielle M. Outlaw said.

+A second person – who may have picked up someone’s gun and returned fire – also was in custody, Outlaw said.

 At least 339 mass shootings have happened in the US so far this year, according to the Gun Violence Archive.
 The archive, like CNN, defines a mass shooting as one in which four or more people are shot, not including the shooter.